FAQs

 Similar to last year, we expect that there will be some content overlap between the workshops, but the PAIR camp will have more technical and experimental content.

-This year’s ESPR will run in August in Oxford, United Kingdom.
+This year’s ESPR will run in the second half of August in the UK.
 We welcome all students who are 16 - 19 years old.

 Can I apply to both PAIR and ESPR?